billyfw/ha-frame-art-manager/docs/STATUS.md

 **Core application is feature-complete and stable.** Ready to proceed with containerization and Home Assistant integration.
 Web interface provides comprehensive management of image library and TV configurations.

-**Next Priority**: Git LFS sync implementation and AppDaemon service integration.
+**Next Priority**: Auto-commit/push integration for Git LFS, then AppDaemon service integration.

+**Recent Updates (October 15, 2025)**:
+- ✅ Sync button/indicator implemented (combined UI in toolbar)
+- ✅ Manual pull from remote via button click
+- ✅ Status updates on page load
+- ✅ Conflict detection and error handling
+- 📝 See `docs/SYNC_BUTTON.md` for implementation details